-6. Using two hands and the cam handle, slide the controller canister out of the shelf.Attention: Always use two hands to support the weight of a controller canister.
+6. Using two hands and the cam handle, slide the controller canister out of the shelf.

+Attention: Always use two hands to support the weight of a controller canister.

-If you are removing the controller canister from an E2812 controller shelf, E2824 controller shelf or EF280 flash array, a flap swings into place to block the empty bay, helping to maintain air flow and cooling.
+If you are removing the controller canister from an E5724 controller shelf, a flap swings into place to block the empty bay, helping to maintain air flow and cooling.